The First Black City in America: Lincoln Heights, OH

 --

-When we talk about Black Wall Street, we are often only referring to the town of Greenwood, Oklahoma that was destroyed in the 1921.
+When we talk about Black Wall Street, we are often only referring to the town of Greenwood, Oklahoma which was destroyed in 1921.
 But the reality is that we have a municipality still standing that Black America can look to for answers.

 Photo of the Lincoln Heights Volunteer Fire Brigade in the early 1950s.